SimGus/Chatette/cli.md

 - `rule "<rule>"` will generate the rule using all the units that have been defined in the template file(s).
 We can redirect its outputs to a file as before.
 If you need to use double quotes in the rule, escape it with a backslash `\`.

-- `delete alias "<alias-name>"` will completely remove the alias `<alias-name>` from the parser's memory (as if it hadn't been in the parsed template file(s)).
-The same thing can be done for slots and intents.

-- `hide alias "<alias-name>"` will temorarily remove the alias `<alias-name>` from the parser's memory. `unhide alias "<alias-name>"` undoes this.
-The same thing can be done for slots and intents.

-- `read "<path-to-file>"` will read the file `<path-to-file>` and execute all the commands that are inside it sequentially.
+- `execute "<path-to-file>"` will read the file `<path-to-file>` and execute all the commands that are inside it sequentially.
 The commands and results will be printed on the command line as those executions are made.
+The commands in the file should be separated by newlines (thus, one command per line).
+Lines starting with `//` are ignored.

   Chatette can also directly read the commands from this file by calling the script with:
   ```bash